This BLOG On Sellers Concessions And Closing Costs Mortgage Guidelines On Home Purchase Was UPDATED And PUBLISHED On October 16th, 2020

 For example, let’s say John Smith is buying a $200,000 home in Miami, Florida.

-- John Smith gets approved for a FHA insured mortgage loan at a mortgage rate of 3.25%
+- John Smith gets approved for an FHA loan at a rate of 3.25%

 - John Smith needs to come up with a 3.5% down payment or $7,000